Applied Behavior Analysis

 - A child who learns to sit quietly, for example, may exhibit better behavior in school, get along with teachers more easily, and listen more attentively to directions.
 Pivotal response training therefore helps to generalize behaviors that have been learned or improved on in a therapy setting by applying them to everyday situations.

 Most children learn social and other developmental skills from observing and interacting with their caregivers and peers.
 Children with autism, however, may have a difficult time developing empathy and theory of mind and therefore are less likely to acquire certain skills from watching others.
-ABA helps by actively teaching children with autism certain basic skills although they may not understand the underlying concepts.
-The predictable and repetitive nature of ABA also fits well with the characteristics of children with autism, since they often have a need for structure and routine.
+ABA helps by actively teaching children with autism certain basic skills even they may not understand the underlying concepts.
+The predictable and repetitive nature of ABA also fits well with the characteristics of children with autism, because they often have a need for structure and routine.

 The efficacy of ABA in the treatment of autism has been repeatedly demonstrated by researchers.
 Ole Ivar Lovaas conducted a landmark study in 1987 in which he compared an experimental group of 19 children who received ABA intervention to a control group of 40 children.
 Nine out of the 19 children attained average cognitive functioning and were able to function effectively in a regular education setting, while only one of the children in the control group was also able to do so.
-Other researchers conducted a follow-up study in 1993 to assess the long-term progress of the same students involved in Lovaas' study and found that the IQ gains of the experimental group had been maintained.
+Other researchers conducted a follow-up study in 1993 to assess the long-term progress of the same students involved in Lovaas' study and found the IQ gains of the experimental group had been maintained.

 Similar studies conducted in more recent years have also demonstrated the efficacy of ABA in enhancing the intellectual and academic functioning of those with autism.
 In 2006, for example, a group of researchers replicated Lovaas' study, comparing 21 children who received ABA intervention to a control group of students in public school special education classes.
 By the third year of the study, 17 out of the 21 children in the ABA group had been integrated into regular education classrooms, compared to only one from the comparison group.

 The extent to which behavior analysts work with individuals who are autistic gives further evidence of the usefulness of ABA in the treatment of autism.
-According to one recent report by the Association of Professional Behavior Analysts, over 80% of the applied behavior analysts surveyed reported working with children with autism or other conditions on the autistic spectrum.
+According to one recent report by the Association of Professional Behavior Analysts, more than 80% of the applied behavior analysts surveyed reported working with children with autism or other conditions on the autistic spectrum.
 The use of ABA in the treatment of autism is also supported by many federal government agencies and research institutes, such as the National Academy of Sciences, American Academy of Pediatrics, and the New York State Department of Health.
 It is also recommended by autism advocacy groups such as Parents for the Early Intervention of Autism in Children (PEACH).

 The Behavior Analyst Certification Board (BACB) is the professional body responsible for certifying behavior analysts.
 In order to be eligible for the certification examination, individuals must have earned at least a master's degree in behavior analysis or a related field approved by the BACB, such as education, psychology, or social work.
 They are required to complete specific graduate-level coursework in behavior analysis, as well as several hours of supervised experience.
 The coursework and experience requirements are described in detail on the BACB website.
 Once individuals pass the certification examination, they are recognized as Board-Certified Behavior Analysts (BCBA).
 Recertification occurs every three years and requires the completion of several hours of continuing education.